 Google removes images of anyone below the age of 18 from search results at the request of the individual under 18 or their parent or guardian, with the exception of cases of compelling public interest or newsworthiness.
 This means these images won’t appear in the Images tab or as thumbnails in any feature in Google Search.
 This article is intended to support you through the process for removal requests of such content from Google search results.

 Important: While we can prevent an image from appearing in our search results, we can’t remove it from websites that host it.
-This is why you might wish to contact the site’s webmaster and ask them to remove the content.
-Learn how to contact a webmaster.
+This is why you might wish to contact the website owner and ask them to remove the content.
+Learn how to contact a website owner.

 This article covers the process for removing non-explicit images of minors from Google search results.
 If your request is to remove explicit content, follow the relevant process below.